mikepjb/sail/README.md

 # sail

-Use tailwind css classes in Clojure.
+Use Tailwind CSS classes in Clojure, batteries included.

 ## why?